Iran and EU say Vienna nuke talks will resume in coming days | Headlines

 ''In such an environment the conclusion of our landmark agreement is more important than ever,” he said.

+In a televised interview on Saturday night, Iranian president Ebrahim Raisi urged the lifting of sanctions “as soon as possible”, calling them ”oppressive'', and saying that the US and European countries had violated the terms of the initial treaty.

-Former President Donald Trump withdrew the U.S. from the deal in 2018, and the sanctions he imposed severed most of Iran's oil revenues and international financial transactions.
+He also dismissed a recent resolution by the IAEA that condemned Iran for insufficient cooperation over safeguards issues, saying: “We have said many times that this resolution cannot force us to withdraw from our positions.”
+Former President Donald Trump withdrew the US from the deal in 2018, and the sanctions he imposed severed most of Iran's oil revenues and international financial transactions.

 The EU coordinator of the nuclear talks, Enrique Mora, has made several trips in recent months to Tehran in a bid to break the deadlock — but without any result.